thanos-io/thanos/docs/service_discovery.md

 * `Thanos Rule` needs to know about `QueryAPI` servers in order to evaluate recording and alerting rules.
 * (Only static option with DNS discovery): `Thanos Rule` needs to know about `Alertmanagers` HA replicas in order to send alerts.

-Currently there are several ways to configure this and they are described below.
+Currently there are several ways to configure this and they are described below in details:

+* Static Flags
+* File SD
+* DNS SD

 ## Static Flags

 The simplest way to tell a component about a peer is to use a static flag.

 ### Thanos Query

 The repeatable flag `--store=<store>` can be used to specify a `StoreAPI` that `Thanos Query` should use.

 ### Thanos Rule